UPDATE: Texas Wednesday coronavirus report

-The Texas Department of State Health Services is now reporting 351,618 coronavirus cases in the state as of Wednesday, adding a total of 9,879 to the count today.
+The Texas Department of State Health Services is now reporting 403,307 coronavirus cases in the state as of Wednesday, adding a total of 9,042 to the count since Tuesday.

 Here is the Texas coronavirus daily report for Wednesday: